Ruide/PrivateLearn/README.md

 1. Use tensorflow differential privacy added code to generate .pb file
 2. build c api using asylo sgx toolchain
-3. pass .pb file into enclave and use c api to start learning process *. encryption for entering and leaving asylo enclave boundary
+3. pass .pb file into enclave and use c api to start learning process (encryption for entering and leaving asylo enclave boundary)

 FINISHED:

 Learn the software stack of Tensorflow and select out what to port into enclave.
 Turns out Tensorflow use high level Python code to generate dataflow graph and send the dataflow graph to low level worker code.
 Low level worker code will start learning using the received dataflow graph.
 Thus, for PrivateLearn, we need to port necessary low level c/c++ api into enclave.